raditholemaripa/face-detection/README.md

 ```make
 FaceDetect
 ```
 - A window will open showing the camera feed.
-Detected faces will have green rectangles around them.
+Detected faces will have green rectangles and facial landmarks will be marked.
 - Press q to quit the program.